 And I am so blessed to say that I married my very best friend and soul mate, Paul, on Cinco de Mayo 2012 on the beach in Florida, and we reside in Atlanta.
 We are proud parents to four grown daughters and two four-legged felines.

-As part of my giving back, I joined the national Board of Directors of the National Association of Women Business Owners (NAWBO) in 2013 on the Executive Committee as Chair of Governance.
-I’ve been active in the organization for the past 10 years, including in the Atlanta Chapter of NAWBO where I served as Chapter President, 6 years on the Executive Committee of NAWBO Atlanta’s Board of Directors, establishing the Education committee, and architecting the NAWBO CEO Roundtable program.
+As part of my giving back, I served on the national Board of Directors of the National Association of Women Business Owners (NAWBO) on the Executive Committee as Chair of Governance.
+I’ve been active in the organization for the past 13 years, including in the Atlanta Chapter of NAWBO where I served as Chapter President, 6 years on the Executive Committee of NAWBO Atlanta’s Board of Directors, establishing the Education committee, and architecting the NAWBO CEO Roundtable program.

 I have also been serving on the Advisory Board for a microlending nonprofit, Access to Capital for Entrepreneurs (ACE), and the Strategic Advisory Board for Minority Access to Capital, as well as being on the Small Business Council of the Metro Atlanta Chamber of Commerce where I also designed their CEO Roundtable program.